COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Stage III seminoma and nonseminomas are usually curable but have different criteria for estimating prognosis.

 Patients with disseminated seminomas can be divided into good-risk and intermediate-risk groups based on whether nonpulmonary visceral metastases are present.
-Good-risk patients (i.e., those with metastases only to lymph nodes and/or lungs) have a 5-year progression-free survival (PFS) and overall survival (OS) of 82% and 86%, respectively.
-Intermediate-risk seminoma patients have a 5-year PFS and OS rate of 67% and 72%, respectively.
+Good-risk patients (i.e., those with metastases only to lymph nodes and/or lungs) have 5-year progression-free survival (PFS) and overall survival (OS) rates of 82% and 86%, respectively.
+Intermediate-risk seminoma patients have 5-year PFS and OS rates of 67% and 72%, respectively.

 Patients with disseminated nonseminomas can be divided into good-, intermediate-, and poor-risk groups based on whether nonpulmonary visceral metastases are present, the site of the primary tumor (i.e., mediastinal vs. either gonadal or retroperitoneal), and the level of serum tumor markers.

 In the 1997 analysis that established these risk groups, the 5-year OS rates were 92%, 80% and 48% in the good-, intermediate-, and poor-risk groups, respectively.
 The PFS rates were 89%, 75% and 41% in the good-, intermediate-, and poor-risk groups, respectively.
 However, a 2006 pooled analysis of chemotherapy trials reported improved outcomes compared with the 1997 paper: survival rates in the good-, intermediate-, and poor-risk groups were 94%, 83%, and 71%, respectively.